idaholab/moose/framework/doc/content/source/partitioner/PetscExternalPartitioner.md

 ## [ParMETIS](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview)

 ParMETIS is an MPI-based parallel graph partitioner implementing mainly a multilevel K-way algorithm.
-The basic idea of the multilevel K-way algorithm is to coarsen the graph firstly, partition the coarsened graph and then refine the the partition.
+The basic idea of the multilevel K-way algorithm is to coarsen the graph firstly, partition the coarsened graph and then refine the partition.
 It is solving a multi-constraints optimization problem.

 ## [PTScotch](https://www.labri.fr/perso/pelegrin/scotch/)